adcin/IT-Notes/misc/yubikey.md

 Most YubiKeys can be identified by the serial number.

-List the serials with the YubiKey Manager (ykman):
+List the serial with the YubiKey Manager (ykman):
 ```shell
 ykman list --serials
 ```